wormholecowboy/programming-notes/git.md

 `git rebase --continue`  // keep going after fixing conflict, conflicts will stop replaying feature branch on the commit that is problematic.

-Interactive rebase cleans up history git rebase -i main  # from feature
+Interactive rebase cleans up history
+`git rebase -i main`  // from feature or
+`git rebase -r HEAD~n`  if you want to squash down commits in current branch

 `pick <commit>       use this`
 `fixup <commit>      meld into prev commit and discard message`